derekhandy/svup/README.md

 - check that your Pinata API keys work
 - upload the file to Pinata
-- print the IPFS url for the uploaded file (-v : print all metadata)
+- print the IPFS url for the uploaded file

 ## Requirements